daormar/debasher/doc/design_doc_resident.md

 - A writer whose reader died gets `BrokenPipeError` on its next write, and its thread dies.
 It should reopen (wait for the relaunched reader) and resend the message that failed.
 - Data already in the FIFO buffer and not yet read is probably lost when the reader dies.
-The message log only covers what the brain thread already received.
+The log then in place only covered what the brain thread had already received (the input log now records each message when it arrives).
 What exactly happens to unread FIFO data when the reader closes and another reopens **has not been tested** (do it with a race-provoking repro, per the project rule).
 If it is lost, the sender needs to retain messages, which opens the delivery-semantics question (at least once, and idempotence of `process_data`).